tkonopka/crossmap/docs/data_format.rst

     item:2:
       data: content for item 2

-Each item is linked to a brief description under the ``data`` field.
-The keyword ``data`` instructs ``crossmap`` to convert those strings into numerical representations.
+The keywords ``data`` instructs crossmap to convert those strings into the primary data associated with the item identifiers.
+Thus, after loading these items into a crossmap instance, it will be possible to retrieve the items via queries such as 'item', 'content', or the numbers '1' and '2'.

 Metadata
 ~~~~~~~~

-Each item can be associated with a metadata field.
+Each item can be associated with metadata field.
 The content of this field
-is recorded in the ``crossmap`` database but is not used for any calculations.
+is recorded in the crossmap database but is not used for any calculations.
 The field can serve to enhance readability, or for secondary analysis.

 Examples: